Gooseheaded/WireGuardian/readme.md

 ## Notes

 This script is *stupid simple* and not robust whatsoever.
-CIDRs are not validated, the private key is stored plainly in `wireguardian.ini`, the fake 'DHCP' does not wrap around 255, etc.
+CIDRs are not validated, the private key is stored plainly in `wireguardian.conf`, the fake 'DHCP' does not wrap around 255, etc.

 As the 'server', you just need to run `wireguardian.py init` on a terminal (read below, 'Usage').
 Only you need to run WireGuardian.